-Learn how to reset the QSPI flash memory for STM32H747-based Arduino devices by uploading a utility sketch.
-The sketch will remove any previous partitioning scheme, and recreate the factory-defined partition scheme.
-Finally, the latest connectivity firmware and TLS certificates are reinstalled.
+Learn how to reset or change the QSPI flash memory configuration on STM32H747-based Arduino boards using a utility sketch.
+Running the sketch erases any custom partitioning, restores one of two supported memory layouts, and reinstalls the latest connectivity firmware along with TLS certificates.

 You may want to use this procedure to: